 Across the world, financial institutions and investors should expect ever-tougher regulatory action on climate change and ESG criteria.
-In the UK, the Prudential Regulation Authority published its expectations for climate risk management in April 2019, and the Bank of England plans to launch climate stress tests in the UK in the second half of 2020 and publish the results in 2021.
+In the UK, the Prudential Regulation Authority published its expectations for climate risk management in April 2019, and the Bank of England’s climate stress tests have been postponed until at least mid-2021.
 The European Commission, the EBA and other national regulators are also active in promoting better understanding and management of these risks.

 To support financial institutions engaging in the transition and responding to regulatory requirements, our services cover:

 - Align your strategy with sustainable development goals and best practices